 The All-Time Top 10 Movies for Sales Pros

 The 10 movies I've selected below may not explicitly be about sales - but they are the most essential movies that every sales professional should watch.
 They show the game for what it is - and inspire you to go out and crush it without mercy.
 Most importantly, they give sales the gravitas it's due - which is why you won't find any movies about dancing used car salespeople in this list.
 Sorry, Matthew Chernov.

 Let's get to the list.
-In reverse order, here are my top 10 essential moves for every sales professional, plus links to free or super-cheap services where you can stream them on demand.
+In reverse order, here are the best sales movie scenes from my top 10 essential moves for every sales professional, plus links to free or super-cheap services where you can stream them on demand.

 #10.
 The Big Short (2015)

 Sharing an incredible scene below from Adam McKay's underrated chronicle of the 2008 mortgage crisis.
 Every time I watch this scene, I feel a powerful appreciation for Jared Vennett (Ryan Gosling's character).
 Think what you're selling is complex?
 Try selling an investment against major finance industry investments that revolves around concepts like credit-default swaps and collateralized debt obligations.